-Newton's Clock: Chaos In The Solar System
+Newton's Clock: Chaos in the Solar System

 Framhlið kápu

-Henry Holt and Company, 15. júl.
-1993 - 250 síður
+Macmillan + ORM, 15. júl.
+1993 - 341 síður

 In the late 1600s, Sir Isaac Newton provided what astronomers had long sought: a seemingly reliable way of calculating planetary orbits and positions.
 Newton's laws of motion and his coherent, mathematical view of the universe dominated scientific discourse for centuries.
 At the same time, observers recorded subtle, unexpected movements of the planets and other bodies, suggesting that the solar system is not as placid and predictable as its venerable clockwork image suggests.